-I arrived at the lounge approximately 3 hours before my flight to Seattle was boarding.
+I arrived at the lounge approximately 3 hours before my business class flight to Seattle was boarding.
 Upon entry, the lounge agent advised me to go to the other lounge.
 She was very forward and informed me there was better food and beverages options there.
 I asked to enter so I could explore the lounge and relax a little before going through a second round of security screen, she obliged.

 The lounge has two floors.
 The main floor has lots of seating, a self serve bar area, a computer/business center, and ample views of the runway.
 At the self serve bar there is also light snacks.

 There is also two coffee stations.
 One downstairs and another upstairs in the quiet area.
 Each are industry grade machines for self-service.

 Back at the main bar, there is self serve beer, wine, and a small selection of hard alcohol.
 Being in Ireland, Baileys and Jameson is available.